dncsvr/baked/docs/features/theme.md

 > [!WARNING]
 >
 > This feature is still in experimentation and might print false-negative
-> output, meaning it might not capture every change of the inspected attribute.
+> output, meaning it might not capture every change of the inspected component
+> or schema.

 Configure an inspect to watch a property value of a component or a schema so that you can see which UX or Theme feature sets what value and in which order.